tabzim/Improved-FK/Readme.txt

 This code is a Matlab implementation of Diversified Fisher Kernel.
 The discrimination in the kernel is induced via min-max normalization, diversity metric calculation, whitening transformation.
-The supremacy of the method is revealed on a toy example using k-NN and SVM classifoers.
+The supremacy of the method is revealed on USPS data set using k-NN and SVM classifoers.

 ==================Normalization.m ===========================================
 This function is used to scale Fisher scores using min-max normalization scheme.